Depending on where you are staying in town you'll have different options to move around.

 - Buses marked "Centro" go to downtown and on to Olas Altas

-- Buses marked "Tunel" take the bypass to Olas Altas (thus avoiding downtown Puerto Vallarta)
+- Buses marked "Tunel" take the bypass to Olas Altas (thus avoiding most of downtown Puerto Vallarta)

 - Buses to the Marina, El Pitillal, Mismaloya, Nuevo Vallarta and Punta de Mita are marked accordingly.

-- Buses to Nuevo Vallarta charge around 25 pesos (2 dollars).
+- Buses to Nuevo Vallarta charge around 2 dollars.

 - You can read and see all the bus lines here.

-- Compostela-Pacífico (white and green) goes to Sayulita for a bit over $2.00 USD travels by San Pancho and Rincón de Guayabitos but leaves you on the highway, not in the town itself.
+- Compostela-Pacífico (white and green) go to Sayulita for a bit over $3.00 USD travels by San Pancho and Rincón de Guayabitos but leaves you on the highway, not in the town itself.

-- El Tuito, the bus starts from Venustiano Carranza and Aguacate streets in the Romantic Zone, fare is just under 2 dollars and takes around 50 minutes.
-Price is $30 pesos ($2.20 USD, July 2013)
+- El Tuito, the bus starts from Venustiano Carranza and Aguacate streets in the Romantic Zone, the fare is 2-3 dollars and takes around 50 minutes.

-- Mismaloya and Boca de Tomatlán $0.60 USD ($7 pesos).
+- Mismaloya and Boca de Tomatlán around $0.60 USD.
 Buses going south depart from Constitucion St. and Basilio Badillo St. (photo above).